AI-powered solutions to improve forecasts

 Mikael Lindstedt Nelsson, Data Scientist, is one of the experts from Violet working on the project:

-"This company has come a long way on their AI journey.
-Before we started working together, they already had high data quality and a solid understanding of their data flows.
-Forecasting demand is a key aspect of their business, and they recognized significant business value in improving and creating more dynamic forecasts, as well as using more flexible tools.
-In this project, we have truly pushed the boundaries of what AI-driven forecasting can achieve," says Mikael.
+“This particular company is well ahead in its AI maturity.
+They already had good track of their data flows and good data quality.
+Forecasting demand is a core part of their deal, and they saw great business value in better and more dynamic forecasting, and more flexible tools.
+In this project, we have really tested the limits of what AI-driven forecasting can accomplish,” says Mikael.

 Enhanced understanding of demand